 With an undergraduate enrollment of nearly 60,000; the second-largest university in the United States, set in Florida’s home to more than a dozen theme parks, the University of Central Florida spans 1,415 acres.
 It seems huge, doesn’t it?
 Yet there are many ways to make this giant university feel smaller.
-Some students will choose to rush a sorority or fraternity (see our blogs about that here and here), but others will not find Greek life their cup of tea.
+Some students will choose to rush a sorority or fraternity, but others will not find Greek life their cup of tea.
 No worries; there are many other possible ways to get involved on campus.

 Some of you may believe that your student’s first job is school, and I couldn’t agree more.
 That said; being involved in some way is rather important too.
 Firstly, joining a club will help your students build a community.
 Since they’re leaving their family and sometimes their friends behind, getting involved helps them to discover new friends with similar interests.
 It only takes a few friends to make a large school feel smaller.

 Joining clubs or organizations allows students to discover their passions and strengths.
 It also helps them to discover what they don’t like, which can be just as important.
 Freshman year is not too soon to begin thinking about positioning yourself for future employment as well.
 Club involvement helps to build resumes.